The Divide (2021 film): Production

 The role of Raf represents Catherine Corsini a lot, who fell breaking her elbow and finding herself in the emergency room on 1 December 2018, the day of the First Act of the Yellow Vests [sic].
 In September 2020, it was announced Valeria Bruni Tedeschi, Marina Foïs, Pio Marmaï, Jean-Louis Coulloc'h and Aïssatou Diallo Sagna had joined the cast of the film.
 Catherine Corsini wrote the script alongside Agnès Feuvre, with Laurette Polmanss collaborating.
 Filming began on 23 September 2020 and was scheduled to place over seven weeks in the Paris region and in Lyon.

 Release

-The film premièred at the Cannes Film Festival on 9 July 2021.
-It was first theatrically released in France on 27 October 2021.
+The film premiered at the 2021 Cannes Film Festival on 9 July 2021.
+It was theatrically released in France on 27 October 2021.

 Reception

 Box office

-The Divide grossed $0 in the United States and Canada, and a worldwide total of $2.2 million, against a production budget of about $4.8 million.
+The Divide grossed $2.2 million worldwide, of which $2.1 million was grossed in France, against a production budget of about $4.8 million.